CyVerse-learning-materials/foss/README.md

-# foss-2020
+# foss-2021
-Documenation for the 2020 CyVerse Learning Institute Foundations of Open Science Skills course.
+Documentation for CyVerse Learning's Foundations of Spring 2021 Open Science Skills course.

-Course will take place February 17-21, 2020, in Tucson, Arizona.
+Course will take place February 9-April 21, 2021, online.

-Contents are organized by subject, rather than day, with links to each day from the agenda (getting_started/agenda.rst).
+Contents are organized by subject, rather than day, with links to each day from the agenda (getting_started/schedule.rst).